 Review our Prezi Presentation, “International Risk Management for Graduate Students" and download the "Pre-Departure Health & Safety Checklist" and Emergency Cut-Out Card".

 Also, register your travel with the U.S. Department of State's Smart Traveler Enrollment Program (STEP) so you can receive security alerts from a nearby embassy or consulate during your time abroad.

 If your destination is under a U.S. Department of State (DOS) Travel Advisory Level 3 – Reconsider Travel or Level 4 – Do Not Travel, or a Centers for Disease Control and Prevention (CDC) Warning Level 3, Avoid Non-Essential Travel.
 Read more about consular advisories.

 - Provide a written description of your proposed travel activities, including faculty or staff approval, as well as your flight itinerary and accommodations bookings, to the primary department or unit sponsoring your travel.

 - Obtain appropriate signatures for Graduate Student Travel Release and submit to email@example.com.

 International students and scholars must comply with all overseas travel requirements outlined by the International Office, or risk facing detention by the Department of Homeland Security Customs and Border Patrol (CBP) officials upon return to the U.S. The Office of Global Safety and Security (OGSS) has no authority over the CBP and cannot intervene on a traveler’s behalf.

 Complete an application for a reimbursement grant to participate in wilderness first aid training.
 Travel must support academic goals requiring remote or rural international travel.
+This award (up to $500) is also available for and applicable to students who are traveling to urban areas of developing countries where access to quality, emergency medical services is limited.
 The next round of reimbursement grants for wilderness first aid training will take place in April and May 2019.